 Deutsche Lufthansa AG (LHA) PT Set at 11.00 by Barclays PLC

-The firm presently has a "neutral" rating on the stock.
-A number of other brokerages have also commented on LHA.
+The firm currently has a "neutral" rating on the stock.
+Several other equities analysts also recently weighed in on the company.

 Comments